This Strawberry Matcha Latte combines fresh strawberries and matcha into a refreshing fruity, milky drink!

 Matcha Layer

-Milk or Water - the matcha layer can be made using milk or water.
+- Milk or Water - the matcha layer can be made using milk or water.
 If you prefer a creamy, milky latte like me, then milk would be the best option.
+If using milk, you can use your preferred type, similar to the milk layer options mentioned above.
+Otherwise, use hot water for whisking in the matcha.

-How to Make Strawberry Matcha Latte
+How to Make the Delicious Strawberry Matcha Latte

 Strawberry Layer

 Make sure the strawberries are washed and hulled before using.
 There are two ways for preparing the strawberry layer.
 Choose the most feasible method out of the two.
+The saucepan method is my preferred choice since simmering the strawberries in sugar releases strawberry syrup which will burst this latte with strawberry flavour!

 Milk Layer